-- A.3.3.20 Loaded Stream Charge.
-While loaded stream and wet chemical agent charges can comprise similar materials, their formulations could dictate different maintenance procedures. - N A.3.3.27 Travel Distance.
+A.3.3.20 Loaded Stream Charge.
+While loaded stream and wet chemical agent charges can comprise similar materials, their formulations could dictate different maintenance procedures.

+A.3.3.27 Travel Distance.
 For Class A hazards, travel distance is from any point to an extinguisher.
-For Class B, D, and K hazards, travel distance is measured from the hazard to an extinguisher (or agent container for Class D).
-Travel distance will be affected by partitions, locations of doorways, aisles, piles of stored materials, machinery, and other walking obstructions.
-It is important to consider these obstructions because a person retrieving an extinguisher will need to walk around obstructions, which takes time. - A.3.4.2 Nonrechargeable (Nonrefillable) Fire Extinguisher.
-Nonrechargeable (nonrefillable) fire extinguishers are marked
+For Class B, D, and K hazards, travel distance is measured from the hazard to an

-"Discharge and Dispose of After Any Use," "Discharge and Return to the Manufacturer After Any Use," or with a similar marking.
+A.3.4.2 Nonrechargeable (Nonrefillable) Fire Extinguisher.
+Nonrechargeable (nonrefillable) fire extinguishers are marked "Discharge and Dispose of After Any Use," "Discharge and Return to the Manufacturer After Any Use," or with a similar marking.
 Some fire extinguishers that are physically rechargeable are marked "nonrechargeable" and are therefore considered by this standard to be nonrechargeable (nonrefillable) fire extinguishers.

-- A.3.4.4 Rechargeable (Refillable) Fire Extinguisher.
+A.3.4.5 Rechargeable (Refillable) Fire Extinguisher.
 The fire extinguisher is capable of being recharged with agent and restored to its full operating capability by the standard practices used by fire equipment dealers and distributors.
+Rechargeable (refillable) fire extinguishers are marked "Recharge Immediately After Any Use" or with a similar marking.

+A.3.4.6 Self-Expelling Fire Extinguisher.
+One example of a self-expelling extinguisher is a carbon dioxide extinguisher.

-Rechargeable (refillable) fire extinguishers are marked "Recharge Immediately After Any Use" or with a similar marking. - A.4.1.1 Listed and labeled halon portable fire extinguishers currently comply with this standard and have demonstrated compliance with the requirements of UL 1093, Standard for Halogenated Agent Fire Extinguishers, which also includes fire testing and rating criteria.
+A.4.1.1 Listed and labeled halon portable fire extinguishers currently comply with this standard and have demonstrated compliance with the requirements of UL 1093, Standard for Halogenated Agent Fire Extinguishers, which also includes fire testing and rating criteria.
 As a result of the "Montreal Protocol on Substances that Deplete the Ozone Layer," UL has withdrawn UL 1093.
 This does not imply that extinguishers that are listed and labeled to the requirements of UL 1093 are unsafe for use as fire extinguishers, nor does it mean that UL or the EPA is requiring that halon extinguishers be removed from service.
-It does mean that UL will not accept new designs of halon extinguishers for testing or UL listing.
-It also means that no changes or updates are allowed to models that are currently listed and that had previously demonstrated compliance with UL 1093.
+It does mean that UL will not accept new designs of halon extinguishers for used are allowed to models that are currently listed and that had previously demonstrated compliance with UL 1093.